+Don’t change your subscription.
+Some services allow resources and services to be shared across subscriptions and some don’t but for the purpose of the lab we will complete all activities within a single subscription.

 In the Storage Account blade, click on Location to open the Location blade.
 Validate the location is set to the correct data center.
 In our example, we are using North Europe.

+For Diagnostics choose the default of “Not configured”.

 Review the options of the new storage account.
 Note that the Add to Startboard is automatically selected, which will add a tile for this new storage account to the Startboard.
 Click Create in the lower left corner of the blade to create the storage account.
 The process may require 2-3 minutes.